joshuasommerfeld/klaxons-at-dawn/README.md

 Each meter starts at 0

-Whenever a player fails a check, add 1 to either the survivor or zombie tension meter (GM should choose which they feel is more appropriate).
+Whenever a player fails a check, add 1 to either the survivor or zombie tension meter (Director should choose which they feel is more appropriate).

 Whenever a tension meter reaches the number of players, an escalation happens.
 Escalations add new elements, obstacles and challenges into the story.

-When an escalation happens, the GM should mark it down and then roll on the associated table.
+When an escalation happens, the Director should mark it down and then roll on the associated table.
 If it's the fifth escalation, instead trigger The Final Escalation.

 ## Zombie Escalations